 As it is with any animal subject a great picture can be let down because of pour eye contact.
 When your subject is looking directly at the camera, the resulting image will create a strong connection between the viewer and in this case the dolphin.

 Whatever you do, always pay attention to the edges of the frame making sure you don’t accidentally clip a fin or a fellow diver.

 When dolphins are in a good mood they will swim around you for several minutes.
 Try to predict where the dolphin will be so you can prepare the shot.
 And do not bother chasing them, they are way faster than you.

 Where to go

 As I said earlier, The Egyptian Red Sea is one of the best destinations to encounter dolphins.
-Bottlenose are regularly seen in the Northen Red Sea around reefs such as Sha’ab El Erg, Abu Nuhas and Little Gubal island.
+Bottlenose are regularly seen in the Northern Red Sea around reefs such as Sha’ab El Erg, Abu Nuhas, and Little Gubal island.
 These sites are normally visited on the Wrecks and Reefs itineraries.
 The Southern Red Sea offers more chances to swim with spinners.
-A very good site to spot big groups of this dolphins is the lagoon of Sataya reef in the Fury Shoal area.
-The dolphins use the lagoon as shelter during the evenings and in the morning is possible to swim with them before they go into the open sea for the day.
+A very good site to spot big groups of these dolphins in the lagoon of Sataya reef in the Fury Shoal area.
+The dolphins use the lagoon as a shelter during the evenings and in the morning is possible to swim with them before they go into the open sea for the day.
 You can visit Sataya on most of the deep south trips.
 I try to stop there on my Shark Quest Photography.